DEFRA/software-development-standards/docs/standards/continuous_integration.md

 > Note: there is a bug in the GitHub UI where the `ecosystem` tab incorrectly filters GitHub Actions as `ecosystem:"GitHub Actions"` instead of the correct `ecosystem:actions`.

-Teams must not have any open security alerts in their repositories.
+Teams must resolve any open security alerts in their repositories.

 ### Maintainability and test coverage